-We got to spend two nights in Reykjavik, Iceland in late October last year on our way back from Scotland.
+We spent two nights in Reykjavik, Iceland in late October last year on our way back from Scotland.
 All the time I was there, I was wishing I had been somewhere outside the city, surrounded by the out-of-this-world natural landscape that Iceland is famous for.
 Nothing against Reykjavik, mind you.
-It's actually one of my favourite cities in the world, if not THE most favourite.
+It’s actually one of my favourite cities in the world, if not THE most favourite.
 I just like nature more.
 I tried to talk the husband into renting a car for a day but he was set on spending the whole stopover in Reykjavik.
 Oh well.
-Can't say I didn't try.
+Can’t say I didn’t try.

 We have done a road trip around Iceland before in May 2013.
 It was the best trip ever, and the best two weeks I’ve ever spent travelling.
 We’d been dreaming of doing another Iceland road trip ever since we got back from that trip.
 Unfortunately, in the years that followed, the Canadian dollar only got considerably weaker and the Icelandic krona stronger.
 We’d had accepted the fact that we would have to save up for a little bit longer to be able to afford another trip around Iceland.

 But then, unexpectedly, Hey Iceland, whose service we used to book most of our accommodations on our first Iceland road trip in 2013, contacted me about the many referrals they had been getting from my blog post about the trip.
 They subsequently offered to sponsor our next trip by covering the cost of our car rental and accommodations anytime in the winter season (October to April)!
 How awesome is that?
 I was so amazed by their generosity.
 After consulting with my equally amazed husband, I replied to them to thank them for their very kind offer and to let them know that we would be interested in doing another road trip in Iceland in late October this year!

 We decided to do another road trip around Iceland in late October for the following reasons:

 - the average temperature would still be above the freezing point (4-6°C);